forcepushdev/Preflight/README.md

 ---

+## Review your agents code locally

+No push, no additional server.

+---

 ## The Problem

 You're working with AI agents.
 Claude builds a feature, refactors something, adds a layer.
 A few prompts later you have 300 changed lines across five files, six commits, and no idea what was actually changed.

-Now, when reviewing the code, there is some paths to choose:
+Now, when reviewing the code you can choose:
 - push to origin and do a PR in github/azure etc.
 - write comments in the code
-- write all comments donw in a file or promt, referencing the files you mean
+- write all comments in a file or promt, referencing the files

-Thats not how I want do do that.
+That's not how I want do do that.
 I don't want to push this slop to main to do a review and then maybe copy my comments again.
-I also don't want to remove 20 Comments when I'm done.
+I also don't want to remove 20 comments when I'm done.
-And I don't want to reference 20 Files in a promt.
+And I don't want to reference the files in a promt.

 There's no good solution.
 So I built one.